 Radiant barriers work by reflecting heat that would otherwise permeate into your home.
 In some cases, that heat can reflect back into your roof’s surface, increasing its temperature.

-In many homes, radiant barriers are applied directly to the underside of a roof for an efficient and clean installation.
+In many homes, radiant barrier application is done directly to the underside of a roof for an efficient and clean installation.
 However, it can lead to radiant barriers increasing the temperature of the roof.
 While roof temperature is not necessarily important, excessive heat can deteriorate the roof surface, decreasing its lifespan and creating other potential problems, like leaks.

 Ventilation can resolve this issue.